voipnuggets/flux-generator/README.md

 The Flux server requires model files to be downloaded before use.
 You can download the models in several ways:

 1. Automatic download on first use:
-   - Models will be downloaded automatically when you first try to generate an image
+   - Models will be downloaded automatically when you first try to generate
    - The download progress will be visible in the CLI/terminal
    - This may cause a delay on your first generation